What to Do With Loose Skin After Weight Loss Surgery?

 This results in a very quick and significant loss in excess fat which is located directly under the skin.
 The skin no longer has anything to support and has lost elasticity, and the ability to shrink back, so it becomes loose and saggy.

-How Much Loose Skin Will I Have after Weight Loss Surgery?
+How Much Loose Skin Will I Have After Weight Loss Surgery?

 It is hard to know exactly how much loose skin an individual will end up with after surgery.
 Each patient is different and so are the factors that affect them.
 Genetics, age, height, smoking, the patient’s weight before surgery, and how much weight they lose are all factors that play a part in the development of loose skin.

-A general guideline would be, the more weight you lose, the more likely you are to be left with loose skin.
+A general guideline would be, that the more weight you lose, the more likely you are to be left with loose skin.
 Loose skin can cause physical complications and can also make some patients self-conscious.
 Understanding that loose skin is a naturally occurring consequence of losing a significant amount of weight, and having a plan ahead of time, will help patients experience a smoother recovery and future.

 What Problems Can Loose Skin after Weight Loss Cause?

-Chafing – loose skin folds can rub against each other and over time can cause a rash or chafing.
+Loose skin folds can rub against each other and over time can cause a rash or chafing.
 Many people who end up with loose skin from weight-loss surgery say that chafing stings and burns.
 It can also cause bleeding, swelling, or scabbing of the skin.
 Chafing often happens under the arms, stomach, thighs, and groin but anywhere there is loose skin is a potential trouble spot.

 Excess skin is not only aesthetically displeasing but also problematic.
 Seemingly simple things like trying to zip yourself into a smaller pair of jeans can become an issue.
 A significant pouch of excess skin hanging down in the stomach area can make it difficult to wear the correct size pants.